Connor Wrench

-Connor Wrench (born 4 October 2001) is a former professional rugby league footballer who last played as a for Warrington Wolves in the Super League.
+Connor Wrench (born 4 October 2001) is an English rugby league footballer who plays as a for the Huddersfield Giants in the Super League.

 Playing career

 Warrington Wolves

 Wrench made his Super League debut in round 14 of the 2020 Super League season for Warrington against the Salford Red Devils.

 Wrench played eight games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
 He played in the clubs elimination playoff loss against St Helens.